Sunshine of Your Love

 "Sunshine of Your Love" is a 1967 song by the British rock band Cream.
+It is the second track on their second album Disraeli Gears and was released as its second single in December 1967.
+(Note: Although several music writers indicate a January 1968 or 1968 release, including Bobby Owsinski, Riley Haas, Chris Welch, and Bob Leszczak, the single entered the Cash Box Looking Ahead chart dated 30 December 1967, precluding the possibility of a January 1968 release.)
 With elements of hard rock and psychedelia, it is one of Cream's best known and most popular songs.

-Cream bassist/vocalist Jack Bruce based it on a distinctive bass riff he developed after attending a Jimi Hendrix concert.
-Guitarist/vocalist Eric Clapton and lyricist Pete Brown later contributed to the song and drummer Ginger Baker plays a distinctive tom-tom drum rhythm.
+Cream bassist/vocalist Jack Bruce based it on a distinctive bass riff he developed "almost in a fit of desperation" after working unsuccessfully all night on creating a song with his writing partner, lyricist Pete Brown who muttered, "It's getting near dawn and lights close their tired eyes".
+Guitarist/vocalist Eric Clapton said in a 1988 interview that Bruce created the riff after attending a Jimi Hendrix concert.
+Clapton later contributed to the song, and drummer Ginger Baker plays a distinctive tom-tom drum rhythm.
 The song is sung as a duet with Bruce and Clapton trading the lead from line to line.

-The song was included on Cream's best-selling second album Disraeli Gears in November 1967.
+The song was included on Disraeli Gears, Cream's best-selling album, in November 1967.
 Atco Records, the group's American label, was initially unsure of the song's potential.
 After recommendations by other label-affiliated artists, it released an edited single version in December 1967.
-(Note: Although several music writers indicate a January 1968 or 1968 release, including Bobby Owsinski, Riley Haas, Chris Welch, and Bob Leszczak, the single entered the Cash Box Looking Ahead chart dated 30 December 1967, precluding the possibility of a January 1968 release.)
-The song became Cream's first and highest charting American single and one of the most popular singles of 1968.
+The song became Cream's first and highest-charting American single and one of the most popular singles of 1968.
 In September 1968, it became a modest chart hit after being released in the UK.

 Cream performed "Sunshine of Your Love" regularly in concert and several live recordings have been issued, including on the Royal Albert Hall London May 2-3-5-6, 2005 reunion album and video.
 Hendrix performed faster instrumental versions of the song, which he often dedicated to Cream.
 Several rock journals have placed the song on their greatest song lists, such as Rolling Stone, Q magazine, and VH1.
 The Rock and Roll Hall of Fame included it on its list of the "500 Songs That Shaped Rock and Roll".